- This event has passed.

 February 17 at 7:00 pm - February 28 at 12:00 am

-A recording of this talk by Dr Janet Pennington is available to view here until 17/03/2021:
+A recording of this talk by Dr Janet Pennington was previously available to view here but has now been removed.

 This is a chance to browse the streets, lanes and twittens of a small country town in West Sussex with a history that goes back well over a thousand years.
 This virtual walk leads you through much of Steyning’s history – the beautiful Norman church, the town’s foundation legend of St Cuthman and his wheelbarrow, as well as the Grammar School and its beginnings as a cloth hall in the 15th century.
 It includes the burning of a Protestant martyr in 1555 and the marriage of Charles Parnell to Kitty O’Shea at the register office in 1891.